by Remi Martin

 120 for a prime cut of thigh

-—that’s what it’ll get me; maybe it’ll be enough to last us the rest of the year.
+106 for a forearm—that’s what it’ll get me; maybe it’ll be enough to last us the rest of the year.

 The only thing warm right now is my breath.
 Three layers of linen are barely enough to keep me from freezing over in this weather.
 I can feel the damp snow slowly soaking into the insides of my worn boots with every step—the stiff leather squeaking and rubbing against my sore ankles.
 My knuckles are raw and bruised; translucent white flakes of dead skin are slowly peeling around my fingers because of the frostbite.

 Hungry.
 I’m hungry.
 I haven’t eaten for days.